 INBORN ERRORS OF METABOLISM

 Inborn errors of metabolism are challenging childhood disorders representing a broad spectrum of diseases with nonspecific signs and symptoms.
 Delay in accurate diagnosis and treatment can lead to significant morbidity and mortality.
 Despite the myriad etiologies, the principles of initial emergency department (ED) diagnosis and management are relatively simple.
-The sudden acute deterioration of a healthy neonate should always prompt consideration of metabolic disease, and making a definitive diagnosis is less important than having a high ...
+The sudden acute deterioration of a healthy neonate should always prompt consideration of metabolic disease, and making a definitive diagnosis is less ...